 Classes will be held at the Hardesty Arts Center in the middle of downtown Tulsa’s Brady Arts District.
 Fondly referred to as AHHA, the Hardesty Arts Center provides state-of-the-art equipment and facilities while just a few steps from the doors of surrounding galleries and museums.
 Students will learn from professional Teaching Artists.
-Accepted students will be notified by May 1, 2014.

 July 28 – August 1

 *All sessions will last from 9:00am – 4:00pm with a lunch break.
 Students should plan to bring a sack lunch.

 Art Review: You will be contacted to schedule an in-person, 15-minute art review.

 Tuition: $250 per session.
 Some scholarships are available.